2020 Illinois Senate election: District 7

 The 7th district, located in the Chicago area, includes parts of Evanston and includes all or parts of the Chicago neighborhoods of Albany Park, Edgewater, Lake View, North Center, North Park, Rogers Park, Uptown, and West Ridge.
-The district has been represented by Democrat Heather Steans since her appointment on February 10, 2008.
+The district had been represented by Democrat Heather Steans since her appointment on February 10, 2008.
 Steans faced no other ballot-listed candidates in the general election.

 Endorsements

 District 10

 The 10th district, located in the Chicago area, includes parts of Des Plaines, Elmwood Park, Franklin Park, Harwood Heights, Niles, Norridge, Park Ridge, River Grove, Rosemont, and Schiller Park and includes parts of the Chicago neighborhoods of Dunning, Edison Park, Forest Glen, Jefferson Park, Norwood Park, O'Hare, and Portage Park.
 The district had been represented by Democrat John Mulroe since his appointment in August 2010.
-Mulroe announced he would step down as a state senator on June 21, 2019 to become a judge in the 10th Cook County Judicial Subcircuit.
-State Representative Robert Martwick was appointed on June 28, 2019 to fill the vacancy.
+Mulroe announced he would step down as a state senator on June 21, 2019, to become a judge in the 10th Cook County Judicial Subcircuit.
+State Representative Robert Martwick was appointed on June 28, 2019, to fill the vacancy.
 Martwick faced Danny O'Toole, a sergeant with the Chicago Police Department, for the Democratic nomination.
 Martwick won the Democratic nomination.
 Anthony Beckman, a police officer from Norridge, was the Republican nominee.